crieste1/Ethics-CST/README.md

 Ethics Assignment #2

 # About
-Chose oe paragraph from CST handout to discuss more in depth and present on
+Chose one paragraph from CST handout to discuss more in depth and present on